franceslinyc/franceslinyc.github.io/about.markdown

 ---

 Thanks for visiting my site!
 I am a first-year MS student in statistics at the Oregon State University (OSU).
-I am most interested in:
+I am particularly interested in:

 - Spatial Statistics
 - Environmental Statistics